-Stop using Pentasa 1g Suppositories and seek medical attention immediately if you notice any of the following symptoms:
+Stop using PENTASA Suppositories and seek medical attention immediately if you notice any of the following symptoms:

-reddish non-elevated, target-like or circular patches on the trunk, often with central blisters, skin peeling, ulcers of mouth, throat, nose, genitals and eyes.
+reddish non-elevated, target-like or circular patches on the trunk, often with central blisters, skin peeling, ulcers of mouth, throat, nose, genitals and eyes, widespread rash, fever and enlarged lymph nodes.
 These serious skin rashes can be preceded by fever and flu-like symptoms.